amirmohammadraei/Library-System/README.md

-# Library-System
-project of course database
+Implementation a Library system as the final project of the database course
-Nofunctionality, no clean code